AISimonetta/ticket-tracker/README.md

 # | TICKET PROJECT |

-The aim of this project was to develope a team ticket tracker with a counter using useState and also if possible add an input field to filter the team members by name.
+The aim of this project was to develop a team ticket tracker with a counter using useState and also if possible add an input field to filter the team members by name.

 # For this project I used : React + TypeScript + Scss